 This was my first computer I had built myself.
 I was building my own at the time but due to a faulty part was waiting on a delivery of the last part and managed to complete this computer before finishing my own computer.
 Featuring an Intel Core 2 Duo E8400, 4GB RAM, 400W PSU and Radeon 4670 this computer was neatly assembled for Mr Thompson.
 As part of my service for building the system I had agreed to help maintain it for 3 years afterwards.

 This computer was important to him because it was designed to be able to play a few modern games and enjoy the usual activities on the computer.

 The Zebra was a necessary upgrade on my previous PC and was designed specifically for its advantageous video editing capabilities.
-The Zebra featured a Core i7 2600K, 8GB RAM, 850W PSU and a Radeon 7950.
+The Zebra featured a Core i7 2600K, 8GB RAM, the same Corsair HX850 850W PSU and a Radeon 7950.
 The purpose of this computer was also as my first purpose-built gaming computer.
-The Zebra is still in action and acts as a server for the many computers I currently own and want to share data with.
-The Zebra is my primary PC for programming and website creation because it is equip with QuickSync 2.0 and RAID for the best in performance and reliability.
+The Zebra was my primary PC for programming, video editing and website creation because it is equipped with QuickSync 2.0 and RAID for the best in performance and reliability.

 The Zebra had a fault from the offset unfortunately, and something that I thought I could put up with, until one day I decided to replace the whole system after the motherboard manufacturer refused to help me fix a broken USB port that had been there since day one.

 Due to a fault in the motherboard of the system, that Gigabyte refused to pay for the collection for, the system's CPU had to be sold.
 In turn a new system was build.
 This one was built with pretty much the same specifications as the Zebra but with a Core i7 4770K instead of the Sandy Bridge based 2600K.
 It had another Gigabyte motherboard, this time without faults from the offset.